Convergence of large population games to mean field games with interaction through the controls: Introduction

 \subsection{Literature review}

 The investigation of the limit theory in large population games started with the works of Lasry $\&$ Lions \cite{MR2269875,MR2295621} further extended by \citet{MR3127148}, Bardi $\&$ Priuli \cite{Bardi-Priuli} and \citet{Gomes-Mohr-Sou13}.
 These papers share the limitations of treating either problems with linear coefficients or assuming that agents have controls which are not allowed to depend on other players' states.
 In the breakthrough works of \citet{MR3520014} and \citet{Fischer17}, the authors prove rather general convergence results for the \emph{empirical measure} of the states of the agents at equilibrium using probabilistic techniques.
 We also refer to \citet{LackerAAP} for interesting further developments, notably for the case of \emph{closed-loop} controls.
 The analyses of these authors use the notion of relaxed controls and study associated controlled martingale problems.
-This technique seems hard to extend to games with control interactions considered here.
+This technique seems hard to extend to games with control interactions considered here, and it provides compactness results rather than convergence rates.
 However, one central advantage of this approach is that it does not assume uniqueness of the mean field equilibrium, which we do (at least in our main theorem).
-This shortcoming is shared with the PDE-based approaches of \citet{Del-Lac-Ram_Concent,Del-Lac-Ram-19} and \citet{cardaliaguet2019master}.
+This shortcoming is shared with the PDE-based approaches of \citet{Del-Lac-Ram_Concent,Del-Lac-Ram-19} and \citet{cardaliaguet2019master} (but some of these works additionally need existence and bounds on the first and second order derivatives of the solution of the associated master equation).
 In fact, our approach is related to these methods in that they both rely on optimality conditions characterizing the equilibrium.
 However, instead of using optimality conditions phrased in terms of PDEs, we use FBSDEs characterizations.
 As a result, the technique developed here is a purely probabilistic one and we do not restrict ourselves to Markovian controls as in the PDE approaches.